voitb/brokebot/README.md

 - [ ] Blockchain integration for decentralized AI
 - [ ] Advanced privacy features (TOR support)

+### 💻 Development Pace & Project Board

+This project is developed and maintained by a single person in their free time.
+This means development may not be rapid, but **the project is actively maintained and will not be abandoned.** We believe in steady, sustainable open-source development.

+We are committed to transparency about our development process.
+A public project board with our task list and development pipeline is **coming soon!** This will allow you to see what we're working on, what's coming next, and where you can contribute.

 ---

 ## ❓ FAQ